angular-schule/website-articles/blog/2019-07-resolvers/README.md

 }
 ```

-... or, even better, use the `AsyncPipe` to resolve the data directly within the template, so you don't need to care about subscription management in the component:
+... or, even better, use the `AsyncPipe` to resolve the data directly within the template, so you don't need to care about subscription management in the component at all:

 ```ts
 // ...